vmjaime/AIRLINE-STUDY/README.md

-# AIRLINE-STUDY
+✈️ AIRLINE-STUDY

-**Flight Delay Analysis**
+Flight Delay Analysis on Long-Haul Flights

-This project aims to study delays on long-haul flights (>2000 km) with delays of more than 2 hours.
-The analysis focuses on the following key points:
+This project focuses on analyzing delays in long-haul flights (>2000 km), specifically those with delays greater than 2 hours.
+The objective is to uncover delay patterns and evaluate which factors most strongly influence these events.

-_Flight filtering:_

-Only flights with a distance of more than 2000 km and with delays of more than 2 hours are selected.
+🔎 Project Scope
+1. Flight Filtering

+Only flights with:

+Distance greater than 2000 km.

+Delay greater than 2 hours.

+2. Delay Analysis by Day of the Week

-_Study of delays according to the day of the week:_
+Grouping criterion: day of the week.

-A grouping criterion (e.g. day of the week) is chosen to analyse the average delays of the longest and most delayed flights.

-_Identification of predictor variables:_

-Available variables that could have a significant impact on the prediction of delays (e.g. month, departure time, airline, etc.) are identified and analysed.
-The objective is to determine which variable best predicts flight delays.

-**This analysis is intended to help understand delay patterns on long flights and provide useful information on how different variables may influence the occurrence of these delays.**
+Evaluation of average delays to identify trends and peak delay days.

+3. Identification of Predictor Variables

+Exploration of potential predictors such as:

+Month of the year

+Departure time

+Airline

+Day of the week

+Determination of which variable(s) best predict significant flight delays.

+🎯 Objectives

+Understand delay patterns on long-haul flights.

+Provide insights into how temporal, operational, and airline-related factors contribute to delays.

+Support data-driven strategies to mitigate future disruptions.

+📊 Expected Outcomes

+Clear visualizations of flight delay patterns.

+Insights into which variables are most influential in predicting long delays.

+A foundation for building predictive models to improve airline operations and passenger experience.